S0H4M-BreachFinder/Coffee-Can-Portfolio/README.md

 3. Data Persistence: Adding functionality to save results to a file could be beneficial.
 4. Configuration: Moving hardcoded values (like ROCE/ROE thresholds) to a config file would improve flexibility.
 5. Additional Metrics: The analysis could be expanded to include more financial metrics for a more comprehensive evaluation.

+### Web Scraping Disclaimer

+This script includes functionality for web scraping to gather financial data.
+Please be aware of the following:

+1. Legal Considerations: Web scraping may be subject to legal restrictions.
+Always review and comply with the terms of service of any website you're scraping.

+2. Ethical Use: Respect the websites you're scraping.
+Avoid overloading their servers with excessive requests.

+3. Data Ownership: The data you scrape may be protected by copyright.
+Ensure you have the right to use the data as intended.

+4. Website Changes: Websites can change their structure at any time, which may break the scraping functionality of this script.

+5. IP Blocking: Aggressive scraping may result in your IP address being blocked by the target website.

+6. Alternative APIs: Where possible, consider using official APIs provided by financial data services instead of web scraping.

+7. Responsibility: Users of this script are solely responsible for ensuring their use of the web scraping functionality is legal, ethical, and in compliance with all applicable terms of service.

+By using the web scraping features of this script, you acknowledge these considerations and agree to use this functionality responsibly.